Nick689/CustomPOS/Readme.md

 * Easy to customize with easy macro code
 * Built-in PDF export
 * Barcode printing (code128 only)
-* Cash register check fit in one page with multiple cashier support
+* Cash register check fit in one page with multi-cashiers support
 * Data export has never been so easy, you are already in Calc
 * Advanced user right management
 * Advanced pricing management with selectable scenarios for each item